apache/servicecomb-website/_posts/2017-09-16-saga-design.md

 compensating transactions have to idempotent too.
 * All sub-transactions or compensating transactions were done, which is the same as the first case.

-In order for saga to recover from the states mentioned above, we have to keep track of each step of sub-transactions and compensating transactions.
+In order for saga to recover to the states mentioned above, we have to keep track of each step of sub-transactions and compensating transactions.
 We decided to achieve that by saving the following events in a persistent store called saga log:
 * **Saga started event** stores the entire saga request, which includes multiple transaction/compensation requests
 * **Transaction started event** stores individual transaction request